Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Method

 \section{Method}

-This section first provides a formal definition of the paper-code consistency detection task.
-We then present a cross-modal consistency detection framework based on pre-trained language models, followed by the training objective.
+In this section, we first present a unified formulation of the paper–code consistency detection task.
+We then introduce a pre-trained model-based cross-modal consistency framework along with its training objective.
+Finally, we propose a multi-dimensional evaluation scheme that characterizes consistency between papers and code from sentence-level, retrieval-level, and project-level perspectives.